Boa imperator: Description

 Another well-known locality of Boa imperator is the population from Nicaragua, which typically have a compact saddle-pattern on their backs, often showing circular and spherical shapes.

-Boas from Colombia can be among the largest boas as well as some of the smallest; this species includes a number of dwarf insular populations on several Caribbean islands.
+Boas from Colombia can be among the largest boas as well as some of the smallest; this species includes a number of dwarf insular populations on several Caribbean islands, such as the Crawl Cay boa.
 Off the Pacific coast of Colombia, smaller to medium-sized boas can be found living on Gorgona Island, a former Colombian prison colony that nature has reclaimed, with a high rate of biodiversity present on the island.

 Scalation

 Boa imperator has 55–79 dorsal scales, 225–253 ventral scales, 47–69 subcaudal scales, 18–22 supralabial scales and 1–2 anal scales.

 Identification

 Boa imperator is commonly confused with other Boa species, such as Boa constrictor.
 Both have very similar patterns, to include a reddening of the lighter colors towards a deeper or darker red on the tail.
 This has resulted in a non-scientific term - "red-tailed boa" - used to refer to both species (mostly in the pet trade).